 Morning Chaos or Hello Sunshine!
 It varies on the day in our household!
 Morning Sunshine can be a hard to reach feeling as it gets towards the end of the school term, tiredness and fatigue can be setting in for everyone.
 This fatigue feeling can make for a more frazzled morning chaos kind of feel where we are dragging ourselves out of bed and into the day.
 When I speak to people in my life and ask them to describe their mornings, the words that come to mind are rushed, stressful, chaos, hurry, come on we will be late!
 Bringing some calm, order and soothing that time anxiety that can happen on the daily would be a welcome relief for most of us!
 In today’s edition, we explore some of the ways we can do just that and the benefits in both the short and long term of smoothing out your mornings, so you can greet the day with a ray of sunshine!

-Preparing and thinking ahead at the start of the week through using a diary, planner, white board, chalk board (here is one we prepared earlier) noting down what events are on for you and the children, appointments, school events and excursions, library day, sports day and so on is a great place to start.
+Preparing and thinking ahead at the start of the week through using a diary, planner, white board, chalk board (contact us for your free planner) noting down what events are on for you and the children, appointments, school events and excursions, library day, sports day and so on is a great place to start.
 Do this first for yourself then follow the same process with your kiddos and your partner.
 This then skills them all up to build their own resilience and responsibility and reduces anxiety for everyone in the household.
 Long term playing with purpose in the planning …. encourage the children to decorate, name it and own it perhaps as “The (family name) weekly events”!
 Guidelines for use come with the download and don’t forget to sign up so you don’t miss more exciting ideas like these!

 Then the night before each day get everything ready that you need, money required, bags packed with equipment or library bag or book, doctor’s paperwork, schedule it in as part of your afternoon/evening routine, the time investment will be worth it!